- Gender and Relationships»

 Personally I don't accept the statements, "I was born this way" or "I've been this way as long as I can remember".
 You are born with a sex, not a gender.
 Gender is what you think about yourself.
 What you think about yourself is your exposure to your environment.

 I am the incurable student of life.
 There is something to be learned from everything- so what did I learn through this experience?
 I know how it feels to be blindsided, so if I have any major transitions going on in my life, I make sure it's not a surprise to those close to me.
 Love is letting people in.
-Being open and honest, besides protecting yourself first.
+Being open and honest, and we shouldn't feel bad for that raw honesty.

 For people who are waiting to unveil a big surprise to family and/or friends, don't wait.
 In fact, you should have never waited one minute.
 It's best to talk things over before it becomes big news.
 Waiting only makes it easier for yourself, not those you care about.
 It's your decision, but take others into account, and accept initial emotions even if it's anger or something unpleasant.
 Take responsibility for the fact that what you do effects others.
 Unveiling a secret or big news is not just about you.